Containers

 To scale the Kafka cluster, you need modify the Kafka.spec.kafka.replicas configuration to add or reduce the number of brokers.

-You have now four Kafka brokers.
+You should now have four Kafka brokers.

 However, the existing partitions from Kafka topics are still piled up on the initial brokers.